-The objective of the Phase 1 geoscientific preliminary assessment was to assess whether the Hornepayne area contains general areas that have the potential to satisfy the geoscientific site evaluation factors outlined in the NWMO's site selection document (NWMO, 2010).
+The objective of the Phase 1 geoscientific preliminary assessment was to assess whether the Ignace area contains general areas that have the potential to satisfy the geoscientific site evaluation factors outlined in the NWMO's site selection document (NWMO, 2010).

-The preliminary geoscientific assessment built on the work previously conducted for the initial screening (Golder, 2011) and focused on the Township of Hornepayne and its periphery, which are referred to as the "Hornepayne area" (Figure 4-1).
+The preliminary geoscientific assessment built on the work previously conducted for the initial screening (Golder, 2011) and focused on the Township of Ignace and its periphery, which are referred to as the "Ignace area" (Figure 4-1).
 The assessment was conducted using available geoscientific information and key geoscientific characteristics that can be realistically assessed at this early stage of the site evaluation process.
-Where information for the Hornepayne area was limited or not available, the assessment drew on information and experience from other areas with similar geological settings on the Canadian Shield.
+Where information for the Ignace area was limited or not available, the assessment drew on information and experience from other areas with similar geological settings on the Canadian Shield.
 The key geoscientific characteristics used relate to: geology; structural geology; interpreted lineaments; distribution and thickness of overburden deposits; surface conditions; and the potential for economically exploitable natural resources.
 The desktop geoscientific preliminary assessment included the following review and interpretation activities:

-- Detailed review of available geoscientific information such as geology, structural geology, natural resources, hydrogeology, and overburden deposits; - Interpretation of available geophysical surveys (magnetic, gravity, radiometric, electromagnetic); - Lineament studies using available satellite imagery, topography and geophysical surveys to provide information on the characteristics such as location, orientation and length of interpreted structural bedrock features; - Terrain analysis studies to help assess factors such as overburden type and distribution, bedrock exposures, accessibility constraints, watershed and subwatershed boundaries, and groundwater discharge and recharge zones; and - The identification and evaluation of general potentially suitable areas based on key geoscientific characteristics and the systematic application of the NWMO's geoscientific site evaluation factors.
+- Detailed review of available geoscientific information such as geology, structural geology, natural resources, hydrogeology, and overburden deposits; - Interpretation of available geophysical surveys (magnetic, gravity, radiometric, electromagnetic); - Lineament studies using available satellite imagery, topography and geophysical surveys to provide information on characteristics such as location, orientation and length of interpreted structural bedrock features; - Terrain analysis studies to help assess factors such as overburden type and distribution, bedrock exposures, accessibility constraints, watershed and subwatershed boundaries, and groundwater discharge and recharge zones; and - The identification and evaluation of general potentially suitable areas based on key geoscientific characteristics and the systematic application of the NWMO's geoscientific site evaluation factors.

-The desktop geoscientific preliminary assessment showed that the Hornepayne area contains at least three general areas that have the potential to satisfy the NWMO's geoscientific site evaluation factors.
-Two of these areas are within the Black-Pic batholith of the Wawa Subprovince.
-The other area is located within the metasedimentary rocks of the Quetico Subprovince.
+The desktop geoscientific preliminary assessment showed that the Ignace area contains at least four general areas that have the potential to satisfy the NWMO's geoscientific site evaluation factors.
+Two of these areas are within the Indian Lake batholith.
+The two other areas are within the Revell and the Basket Lake batholiths, respectively.

-The Black-Pic batholith and the metasedimentary rocks of the Quetico Subprovince hosting the three identified potentially suitable areas appear to have a number of geoscientific characteristics that are favourable for hosting a deep geological repository.
-They have sufficient depth and extend over large areas.
-The bedrock within the three potentially suitable areas has relatively good exposure.
-All three areas have low potential for natural resources and contain limited surface constraints.
+The Revell, Basket Lake and Indian Lake batholiths hosting the four identified potentially suitable areas appear to have a number of geoscientific characteristics that are favourable for hosting a deep geological repository.
+They are estimated to have sufficient depth and extend over large areas.
+The potentially suitable areas within these batholiths appear to be, for the most part, lithologically homogeneous, and are far from major regional structural features such as faults, shear zones, and geological subprovince boundaries.
+All four areas have very low potential for natural resources, are generally accessible, and are amenable to site characterization.

-While the identified general potentially suitable areas appear to have favourable geoscientific characteristics for hosting a deep geological repository, there are inherent uncertainties that would need to be addressed during subsequent stages of the site evaluation process.
-The main uncertainties are associated with the influence of the geological subprovince boundary that crosscut the Hornepayne area, the presence of numerous dykes, the low resolution of available geophysical data over most of the Hornepayne area, and the variable degree of metamorphism that the metasedimentary rocks experienced in the geological past.
+While the Ignace area appears to contain general areas with favourable geoscientific characteristics, there are inherent uncertainties that would need to be addressed during subsequent stages of the site evaluation process.
+Main uncertainties include the low resolution of available geophysical data over most of the potentially suitable areas and significant overburden cover in some areas.